The Five Essentials of Ontario Lake Life

 Sherwood Inn

 Ontario resorts, such as Sherwood Inn on Lake Joseph, have a long history of creating ease in the outdoors.
 Comfy chairs on the deck, meals served outdoors and spaces that seamlessly spill outside.
+Sherwood Inn is known for its strong culinary scene, with a renowned wine list that can be enjoyed inside or out.

 Fern Resort